Yu Chang Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is 13th in MLB with a collective 9.1 strikeouts per nine innings.
+- The Orioles pitching staff is 13th in the league with a collective 9.2 strikeouts per nine innings.

-- The Orioles' 4.13 team ERA ranks 15th across all MLB pitching staffs.
+- The Orioles have a 4.13 team ERA that ranks 13th among all MLB pitching staffs.

-- The Orioles rank 13th in baseball in home runs allowed (23 total, 1.1 per game).
+- Orioles pitchers combine to give up 25 total home runs at a clip of 1.1 per game (to rank 14th in the league).

-- The Orioles are sending Kremer (1-0) out to make his fifth start of the season.
-He is 1-0 with a 6.16 ERA and 14 strikeouts in 19 2/3 innings pitched.
+- The Orioles will send Bradish (1-0) to the mound to make his third start of the season.

-- The righty last pitched on Tuesday against the Washington Nationals, when he went 6 2/3 scoreless innings while giving up four hits.
+- His last time out came on Wednesday against the Washington Nationals, when the righty went six scoreless innings while allowing five hits.

-- In four games this season, the 27-year-old has an ERA of 6.16, with 6.6 strikeouts per nine innings.
-Opponents are hitting .267 against him.

 © 2023 Data Skrive.
 All rights reserved.